Essentials

 ProtonMail Icon

-An open-source, end-to-end encrypted anonymous email service.
+An end-to-end encrypted anonymous email service.
 ProtonMail has a modern easy-to-use and customizable UI, as well as fast, secure native mobile apps.
 ProtonMail has all the features that you'd expect from a modern email service and is based on simplicity without sacrificing security.
 It has a free plan or a premium option for using custom domains (starting at $5/month).
 ProtonMail requires no personally identifiable information for signup, they have a [.onion](https://protonirockerxow.onion) server, for access via Tor, and they accept anonymous payment: BTC and cash (as well as the normal credit card and PayPal).

 Tuta Icon